Denver Broncos vs. New York Jets NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Jets stats and trends

-- The Jets covered the spread once when an underdog by 10.5 points or more last year (in four opportunities).
+- The Jets were an underdog by 10.5 points or more four times last season, and covered the spread in one of those contests.

-- New York's games went over the point total seven out of 16 times last season.
+- New York and its opponents combined to go over the point total seven out of 16 times last season.

-- When New York put up more than 27.9 points last season, it was 2-1 against the spread and 0-3 overall.
+- When New York put up more than 27.9 points last year, it was 2-1 against the spread and 0-3 overall.

 - The Jets turned the ball over 19 times last season, three more turnovers than the Broncos forced (16).